consulo/consulo-dev.github.io/docs/reference_guide/custom_language_support/surround_with.md

 <!-- Copyright 2000-2020 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-To support the _Surround With_ action, the plugin needs to register one or more implementations of the [`SurroundDescriptor`](https://github.com/consulo/consulo/blob/master/modules/base/language-editor-api/src/main/java/consulo/language/editor/surroundWith/SurroundDescriptor.java) (`consulo.language.editor.surroundWith.SurroundDescriptor`) interface in the `consulo.surroundDescriptor` extension point.
+To support the _Surround With_ action, the plugin needs to provide one or more implementations of the [`SurroundDescriptor`](https://github.com/consulo/consulo/blob/master/modules/base/language-editor-api/src/main/java/consulo/language/editor/surroundWith/SurroundDescriptor.java) (`consulo.language.editor.surroundWith.SurroundDescriptor`) interface annotated with `@ExtensionImpl`.
 Each of the surround descriptors defines a possible type of code fragment that can be surrounded - for example, one surround descriptor can handle surrounding expressions, and another can handle statements.
 Each surround descriptor, in turn, contains an array of [`Surrounder`](https://github.com/consulo/consulo/blob/master/modules/base/language-editor-api/src/main/java/consulo/language/editor/surroundWith/Surrounder.java) (`consulo.language.editor.surroundWith.Surrounder`) objects, defining specific templates which can be used for surrounding the selected code fragment (for example, _Surround With if_, _Surround With for_, and so on).